itpp-labs/website-addons/website_multi_company_event_sale/README.rst

 Configure Events' Tickets per website.

-Now you can specify on which websites your events will be available on.
+* Allows to specify on which websites your events will be available on.

 Credits
 =======